Personal Injury: 3 Strategies to Maximise Damages

 Michael Barnes, Senior Legal Counsel, Carroll & O’Dea; Accredited Specialist, Personal Injury and Employment & Industrial Law

-3.00pm to 4.00pm Assessment of Damages: Legal Methodologies and Application
+3.00pm to 4.00pm Assessment of Economic Loss

-Presented by Kelly McIntyre, Barrister, Hemmant’s List
+Presented by Miguel Belmar Salas, Barrister, Green’s List

 4.15pm to 5.15pm Maximising Damages for Unlawful Detention